noahjahn/prospect/README.md

 * `libcurl error 60 (Peer certificate cannot be authenticated with given CA certificates)` - indicates that the certificate was not installed correctly.
 Make sure that the certificate is present in `certmgr.msc` and there is only one certificate.
 Try removing the certificate and importing it again by following step 4.
   ![](./_assets/certificate_error.PNG)

-* `HTTP error code 500` - usually indicates that MongoDB is not running.
+* `HTTP code: 500` - usually indicates that MongoDB is not running.
 Make sure that MongoDB is installed and and that `MongoDB Server` is running in `services.msc`.
   ![](./_assets/mongodb_error.PNG)

 ## Development